ibm-cloud-docs/solution-tutorials/secure-network-enclosure2.md

 {: #adding_vlan_to_vra}

-A private VLAN and primary IP Subnet will have been automatically provisioned by IBM Cloud for the virtual server and you will now route this via the VRA to create the secure private network.
+A private VLAN and primary IP Subnet will have been automatically provisioned by {{site.data.keyword.Bluemix_notm}} for the virtual server and you will now route this via the VRA to create the secure private network.

 1. Proceed to the Gateway Details for the VRA via the [Gateway Appliances](https://control.bluemix.net/network/gateways) page.
 Locate the **Associate a VLAN** section on the lower half of the page.
 The drop down box, ‘Select VLAN’ should be enabled and the newly provisioned VLAN can be selected. ![](images/Gateway-Associate-VLAN.png)